harshitpaunikar1/reliable-browser-video-calling/.github/project-buildup-history.md

 - Task summary: Used the next day to keep the momentum going for Reliable Browser Video Calling.
 I was still piecing things together, so I focused on trying to collect examples, competitor references, and raw notes before choosing features and wrote down the stuff that looked important.
 This was still the messy setup part where I was opening files, checking examples, and trying not to overthink it too early.
 I spent part of the day just reducing confusion between components, names, and responsibilities.
 - Deliverable: I wrapped up the day with research notes mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2025-07-18 - Day 3: Scope pass

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to decide what belongs in version 1 and what can wait and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
+- Deliverable: I wrapped up the day with feature scope mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.